Carpathain Bellflower flowers

 Planting & Growing

 Carpathain Bellflower will grow to be about 12 inches tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This species is not originally from North America.